Decent-Partners/Decent-overview/README.md

 ### Public service media in a networked era

-The privatisation of the public sphere and rise of social networks has left the internet without a compelling solution to the creation of global public benefit institutions, at a point in time when universally trusted, transparently funded and culturally relevant information is desperately needed.
+The privatisation of the public sphere and rise of social networks has left the internet without a solution to the creation of global public benefit institutions, at a point in time when universally trusted, transparently funded and culturally relevant information is desperately needed.

 However there is good news - when empowered to follow their own curiosities and passions, it turns out that people are not as profit oriented as many would believe.
 The internet and the world wide web — and the extraordinary revolutions they have sparked were released as free, open source software, with a central ideal of open access for all.